Snowinbio/LLNM-Net/README.md

 ## Result
 We have provided a thyroid LLNM (lateral lymph node metastasis) prediction 3d model based on locational information.
 Please see the webpage: index.html.

-We visualized the focus points of LLNM-Net on the basis of Saliency for location information, registered a large amount of data, and statistically analyzed the model prediction heatmaps based on location information.
+We visualized the focus points of LLNM-Net on the basis of GradCAM++ for location information, registered a large amount of data, and statistically analyzed the model prediction heatmaps based on location information.
 We then established a model of metastasis probability distribution in three-dimensional space.